Compliance

 • May request Director of Environmental Health & Safety to extend the date of suspension of work with radioactive materials to enable him/her to complete the work in progress.

-• Submit written Appeal to the Vice President for Research with copy to the Director EH&S and the RSO stating the corrective measures he/she plans to implement to prevent recurrence of non-compliances and request for removing the points.
+• Submit written Appeal to the RCC Chair (Vice President of the Office of Research and Economic Development) with a copy to the Director of EH&S and the RSO stating the corrective measures he/she plans to implement to prevent recurrence of non-compliances and request for removing the points.

-• The Vice President of Research, in consultation with Director EH&S, decides whether to remove the points, if so how many for which years and responds to the authorized user with copy to the Director EH&S and the RSO.
+• The Vice President of the Office of Research and Economic Development, in consultation with the Director of EH&S, decides whether to remove the points, and if so, how many for which years, and responds to the authorized user with copy to the Director of EH&S and the RSO.

 Custody of Radioactive Materials

-If privileges to work with radioactive materials of an authorized user are withdrawn and an appeal to reinstate is rejected by the Vice President, the RSO does the following:
+If privileges to work with radioactive materials of an authorized user are withdrawn and an appeal to reinstate is rejected by the Chair of the RCC, the RSO does the following:

 • Informs the authorized user, the department chair and the department Representative to the Committee of the decision.

-• The department chair and Representative and the RSO will discuss appointment of an alternate authorized user in the department who will take custody of the radioactive materials.
-The Representative and the RSO work together to assure expedited training or authorization for the alternate user, if required.
+• The department chair, Representative, and the RSO will discuss appointment of an alternate authorized user in the department who will take custody of the radioactive materials.
+The Representative and the RSO work together to assure expedited training or authorization for the alternate Authorized User, if required.

-• The alternate user takes control of all radioactive materials and complies with approved procedures.
+• The alternate Authorized User takes control of all radioactive materials and complies with approved procedures.